COLLECTORS UNIVERSE, INC.

-- whether the Consultant, or his or her employer, is providing or in the past has provided other services to the Company;
+- whether the Compensation Consultant, or his or her employer, is providing or in the past has provided other services to the Company;

-- the amount of any fees which the Consultant, or his or her employer, has received from the Company, other than for services for which the Consultant has been engaged by the Committee in connection with the performance of its responsibilities;
+- the amount of any fees which the Compensation Consultant or any of its affiliates have received from the Company, other than for services for which the Consultant has been engaged by the Committee in connection with the performance by the Committee of its responsibilities;

-- the policies and procedures of the Consultant ‘s employer that are designed to prevent conflicts of interest;
+- the policies and procedures of the Compensation Consultant, or his or her employer, that are designed to prevent conflicts of interest;

-Consideration of the above factors shall not be required in connection with the selection of a Consultant for an engagement that is limited to: (a) consulting on any broad-based employee benefit plan or program that is generally is available to all full-time salaried employees and does not discriminate in scope, terms or operation in favor of Executive Officers or directors of the Company; or (b) providing information that either is not customized for the Company or, although customized for the Company, is based on parameters that are not developed by the Consultant and about which the Consultant does not provide advice to the Committee.
+Consideration of the above factors shall not be required in connection with the selection of a Compensation Consultant for an engagement that is limited to: (a) consulting on any broad-based employee benefit plan or program that is generally is available to all full-time salaried employees and does not discriminate in scope, terms or operation in favor of Executive Officers or directors of the Company; or (b) providing information that either is not customized for the Company or, although customized for the Company, is based on parameters that are not developed by the Consultant and about which the Consultant does not provide advice to the Committee.

 The Committee will meet no less frequently than two (2) times per year as determined by the Committee’s Chairperson, or upon the request of any two of its members.
 A quorum, consisting of majority of the members of the Committee, must be present, in person or by conference telephone or video, for any business to be transacted at any meeting of the Committee.
 If a quorum is present at any meeting of the Committee, then actions may be taken at that meeting by the affirmative vote of a majority of the members in attendance at the meeting.
-The Committee also may take action by unanimous written consent of its members.
+The Committee also may take action by the written consent of a majority of its members.

 The Committee Chairperson shall determine the time, place and method for holding, and the agenda for, all Committee meetings and, when present, shall preside over such meetings.